Have a question? It may be one of the FAQs below! If not, drop a note here.

 1. How can my child study Mandarin Chinese with Lotus Chinese Learning?

 Lotus Chinese Learning offers classes through San Antonio-area schools and also provides private classes to interested students, either individually (tutoring) or in groups.
+There are also Saturday morning group classes for elementary students starting September, 2018.
 Email mary [at] lotuschineselearning.com or drop a line through the contact page.
 Ask about our classes for adults too!

 No, if taught using research-based methods, learning Chinese is not any different than learning Spanish, French or any other language more commonly taught in American schools.
 Learning any language (including your first language) is a slow, piecemeal, and ordered process.
 As in first language acquisition, there is considerable individual variation in this process and sometimes people have different rates of success.
 Language learners need communicatively embedded input in order to make progress.
 With this input, they will learn a language, whether it is Spanish, Chinese or Quechua.